Frei Gaspar

 Frei Gaspar is a Brazilian municipality located in the northeast of the state of Minas Gerais.
-Its population as of 2020 was estimated to be 5,869 people living in a total area of 628 km².
-The city belongs to the mesoregion of Vale do Mucuri and to the microregion of Teófilo Otoni.
+Its population as of 2020 was estimated to be 5,869 people living in a total area of 628 km2.
+The city is part of the Immediate Geographic Region of Teófilo Otoni.
 It became a municipality in 1962.

+Geography

 Frei Gaspar is located on at an elevation of 440 meters, 28 km southeast of Teófilo Otoni.
 The distance to the state capital, Belo Horizonte, is 546 km.
 Neighboring municipalities are: Teófilo Otoni, Ouro Verde de Minas, Ataléia, São José do Divino, Pescador, Campanário and Itambacuri.